jlaumon/blog/content/post/meltdown-spectre.md

 In the cache, **the branches are identified by their address** in the code, but a common optimization is to use only some bits of the address, or to hash the address into a value that uses a smaller number of bits, or both; saves space in the cache and helps making the hardware faster.
 But that also means that the predictor won't be able to distinguish branches that end up with the same identifier, and these branches will influence the each others predictions.
 That looks like a sensible optimization: worst case, some branches are mispredicted. *No big deal, heh?*

-To train the branche predictor, the attacker only has to run a *second program* with **a branch whose address conflicts with the target kernel branch** of the *first program*, and make it jump repeatedly to the address of the cache-leaking code.
+To train the branch predictor, the attacker only has to run a *second program* with **a branch whose address conflicts with the target kernel branch** of the *first program*, and make it jump repeatedly to the address of the cache-leaking code.
 And bingo!

 ![Training](images/training.gif)